DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

   about the performance of my learners, if the tool supports the "Assignment and Grade Services Specification".
 * As a **tutor** I want to know the learning progress of my learners for a tool.
-* As an **administator** I want to analyze problems of learners with a certain tool.
+* As an **administrator** I want to analyze problems of learners with a certain tool.

 ## Facilities and Views